-One of the most annoying things about shopping is being incessantly offered of a store credit card in exchange for a 10–15 percent discount on that day’s purchases.
-The money savings may sound enticing, especially for a credit card affiliated with your favorite retail store, but store credit cards aren't as great as they seem.
-Sure, there may be some perks with a particular store card which are tempting-occasional discounts and rewards points.
+There may be some perks with a particular store card which are tempting-occasional discounts and rewards points.
 However, in the grand scheme of your credit history, the drawbacks of store credit cards generally aren't worth the short-term savings.

 Retail Credit Cards Usually Have Low Limits

 Store credit cards typically start you out with a very low credit limit—somewhere between $100 to $500, especially if you have poor credit.
 A low credit limit can Your purchases could easily put you at a higher credit utilization–the ratio of a credit card balance to the credit card limit–than what is beneficial for your credit.

-Any credit utilization over 30 percent is too high and will negatively impact your credit score.
+Any credit utilization over 30% is too high and will negatively impact your credit score.
 On a credit card with a $100 credit limit, that means you should never charge more than $30.
 In many stores, that’s barely a t-shirt.

 They Have High Interest Rates

 Retail store credit cards nearly always have high interest rates.
-APRs between 20 percent and 30 percent are common, which makes carrying a balance very expensive.
+APRs between 20% and 30% are common—the current average is 24.24%—which makes carrying a balance very expensive.
 If you don’t plan to pay your balance before the end of the grace period, you’ll face some hefty interest charges.
-You could end up paying double for your purchases than if you had paid with cash and that would completely negate the 10 to 15 percent discount you received on your initial purchase.

 Usage Is Limited